turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.md

 rake db:setup
 ```

-We don't currently have anything in our database, but we'll be adding a `User` model shortly.

 ### Step 3 - Adding Omniauth

 OmniAuth is a popular ruby library for integrating OAuth into a rails application,